sandcobainer/evomusic/README.md

 ## Installation
 Currently the package is not published on [`atom.io`!](https://atom.io/packages).
 Instead to install the package manually,

-1. git clone the package repo into ~/.atom/packages
-2. cd into the package directory
+1. Navigate to .atom/packages and download this repository there
-3. type apm install
+2. type apm install in the terminal
-4. restart atom
+3. restart atom

 ## Start livecoding

 This only works in the scope of python files.
 Start Supercollider FoxDot quark before toggling this package.

-**Toggle FoxDot** (`cmd-e`) in order to start it.
+**Toggle FoxDot** (`cmd-e`) in order to start evomusic in Atom.

 ## Directed Evolution: Usage
 An example of evolution from player `p1` to `p2`: